Deee92/journal/papers/mocking/mock-objects-testing-java.md

 TODO

 ## Conclusion
 Mocking is common testing practice, this paper analyzes how and why developers use mock objects; 4 projects, three developers interviewed, 105 developers surveyed, one Mockito developer interviewed.
 Developers tend to mock dependencies that make testing difficult, and not classes they can fully control.
-Slowness is an important factor.
 Technical challenges: unstable dependencies, coupling between mock and prod class, legacy systems, hard-to-test classes.
 Mocks generally introduced during inception of test classes, tend to stay for entire lifetime; Change as frequently as prod class they mock and changes to test code (refactoring) that use them.